Home

 • Can you engage in social chit-chat?

-Our friend, Simon Harris loves football.
+Our friend, Simon Harris, loves football.
 An Englishman, he decided that the weather in Spain is much better than the weather in Great Britain so he relocated to Spain.
+His interest in football drove the process as he formed goal setting information.
 Now he follows his favorite teams in a beautiful and temperate setting.
 See how he used his interest in sports to start learning Spanish.

 Be specific about your goal setting information, and make your short-term objective narrow enough to be achievable within a week or two.
 For example, if you want to learn how to shop for food, you might focus on buying vegetables at the market, or meat at the butcher shop, or bread at the bakery.
 Tackle these one at a time, rather than trying to learn everything about food shopping at once.